Tracking the Atlanta Falcons Super Bowl Odds: December 2025

 • 📆 March 12: The Falcons sign LB Divine Deablo, DE Leonard Floyd and CB Mike Hughes.

-Be sure to bookmark this page to follow along as we provide the latest Atlanta Falcons news and updates on their journey toward Super Bowl LX.
+Be sure to bookmark this page to follow along as we provide the latest Atlanta Falcons news and updates.

 Key Contributors Toward Falcons Super Bowl Odds

-The offseason was heavily focused on improving the defense.
+Last offseason was heavily focused on improving the defense, and it paid off.
 Atlanta made major upgrades, including first-round edge rushers Jalon Walker and James Pearce Jr., and added linebacker Leonard Floyd to anchor the pass rush.
-So far in training camp, the revamped defense has shown promising signs, with young players stepping up and contributing early.
+Walker has +4500 odds to win Defensive Rookie of the Year, the fourth-shortest at FanDuel.
+If the unit continues to dominate, the Falcons could be contenders in 2026.

 Where Can I Bet on the Atlanta Falcons to Win the Super Bowl?

-All the major sportsbooks post Atlanta Falcons Super Bowl odds, along with a wide range of other NFL odds throughout the season.
-Below, we’ve listed the top Georgia betting apps along with the current Falcons Super Bowl odds to show how the numbers differ across sportsbooks.
+All the major sportsbooks post Super Bowl odds, along with a wide range of other NFL bets throughout the season.
+But with Atlanta eliminated from the playoffs, top Georgia betting apps have removed the Falcons’ Super Bowl 60 odds.

 SportsbookFalcons Super Bowl 60 Odds